+HSRs

-- HSRs ADWR is required to prepare and publish comprehensive Hydrographic Survey Reports (HSRs) for each of the 10 watersheds within the two adjudications.
-HSRs are multivolume publications that involve intensive data collection and field inspection efforts by ADWR, including detailed information regarding land ownership, hydrology, the factual basis for each SOC, and ADWR's recommendations regarding the water rights attributes for each individual water right claim or use investigated.
+ADWR is required to prepare and publish comprehensive Hydrographic Survey Reports (HSRs) for each of the 10 watersheds within the two adjudications.
+HSRs are multivolume publications that involve intensive data collection and field inspection efforts by ADWR, including detailed information regarding land ownership, hydrology, the factual basis for each Statement of Claimant (SOC), and ADWR's recommendations regarding the water rights attributes for each individual water right claim or use investigated.
 For each HSR, ADWR prepares a preliminary and a final draft.
 Generally, at least two to three years are required to prepare the preliminary HSR, with another year or more to review comments and prepare a final HSR.
 ADWR must provide notice of the filing of the preliminary HSR to each party within the affected watershed, and notice of the final HSR to each party and water user throughout the affected adjudication area.
 ADWR also prepares and publishes supplements to HSR's after the HSR's have been finalized.
+Technical and legal staff coordinates and prepare HSRs as requested by the adjudication court.

+Reports

+As requested by the Court or the Special Master, ADWR prepares and publishes technical reports on specific issues or factual matters within the adjudications, such as Indian water rights settlements, and \-the determination of subflow.
+As requested or necessary, ADWR also files comments on factual/legal issues and status reports with the adjudication court.

+Data Bases

-Technical and legal staff within the Legal Division coordinates and prepare HSRs for the Court with assistance from other technical staff within ADWR. - Reports As requested by the Court or the Special Master, ADWR prepares and publishes technical reports on specific issues or factual matters within the adjudications, such as Indian water rights settlements, the Globe Equity 59 Decree, de minimis uses, inventory of uses within the Santa Cruz River watershed, the determination of subflow, comments on legal issues and status reports.
-Technical and legal staff within the Legal Division coordinates and prepares these reports with other technical staff within ADWR. - Data Bases ADWR maintains and updates SOC information, including names and addresses of the parties to the adjudications, the location and nature of claims, property records and the payment of filing fees that are forwarded to either the Maricopa County Court (Gila Adjudication) or the Apache County Court (LCR Adjudication).
+ADWR maintains and updates SOC information in databases, including names and addresses of the parties to the adjudications, the location and nature of claims, property records and the payment of filing fees that are forwarded to either the Maricopa County Court (Gila Adjudication) or the Apache County Court (LCR Adjudication).
 The information is updated as new SOCs are filed and as existing SOCs are assigned due to changes in property ownership or amended due to other changes.

+Summons

-These databases are maintained and updated by staff within the Legal Division. - Summons As required by A.R.S. § 45-253, ADWR sends summonses by certified mail to known potential claimants.
+As required by A.R.S. § 45-253, ADWR sends summonses by certified mail to known potential claimants.
 Thousands of SOCs were filed in response to the summonses that were issued at the beginning of the adjudications.
 Additional SOCs are filed as summonses for new uses are issued.
+In 2006, over 6,500 new SOCs were processed, and over 2,800 new use summons were sent to potential claimants.

+Central

-Through the end of calendar year, approximately 80,000 SOC's have been filed in the Gila, and approximately 14,000 SOC's have been filed in the LCR 2005. - Central The Legal Division maintains a Central Information Repository for all data, reports and other information related to the adjudications.
-This Repository contains thousands of documents and is available to the public and to the parties. - Court Legal counsel within the Legal Division appears in front of the Adjudication Court and the Special Master to respond to questions regarding reports and for comments that ADWR has filed.
-Legal counsel also directs testimony by technical staff and prepares exhibits for hearings before the Court.
+ADWR maintains a Central Information Repository for all data, reports and other information related to the adjudications.
+This Repository contains thousands of documents and is available to the public and to the parties.

-RIZONA DEPARTMENT
+Court

+The Legal Division represents ADWR before the Adjudication Court and the Special Master.
+Legal counsel directs testimony by technical staff and prepares exhibits for hearings before the Court, and responds to questions concerning reports and comments filed by ADWR.

+Phone: (602) 771-8500 Long Distance within Arizona: (800) 352-8488 Fax: (602) 771-8684